usbarmory/tamago-example/README.md

 Google Compute Engine
 ---------------------

-The `microvm` target can be executed on [Google Compute Engine](https://cloud.google.com/products/compute), see [tools](https://github.com/usbarmory/tamago-example/tree/master/tools) for more information.
+The `gcp` target can be executed on [Google Compute Engine](https://cloud.google.com/products/compute), see [tools](https://github.com/usbarmory/tamago-example/tree/master/tools) for more information.

 Building and executing on ARM targets